Homesteading Family Logo

 Roost & Nest Boxes

-If you’re using your chicken tractor for egg-laying chickens, there needs to be a place for them to roost and lay eggs.
+If you’re using your chicken tractor for egg-laying chickens, there needs to be a place for them to lay eggs.

 Adding some nesting boxes and a few extra supports where they can roost can transform your chicken tractor into a moveable chicken coop combination.